WHAT TO DO IN SEATTLE IN 3 DAYS – ITINERARY

-First, stop at opening time (8 AM) Biscuit Bitch for an amazing delicious breakfast and fun experience.
-There will be a line but the line moves quick and it’s worth it.
+First, stop at the Biscuit Bitch by opening time (8 am) for an amazingly delicious breakfast and fun experience.
+There will be a line, but the line moves quickly, and it’s worth it.

 The Space Needle

-Afterwards, head to The Space Needle – you’ll want to stop here first before lines get long.
-After getting your ticket and traveling to the top for amazing views you should visit 2 of my favorites – Mo Pop and Chihuly Glass Garden.
-All 3 are right next to each other.
+Afterward, head to The Space Needle.
+You’ll want to stop here first before lines get long.
+After getting your ticket and traveling to the top for amazing views, you should visit 2 of my favorites – Mo Pop and Chihuly Glass Garden.
+All 3 places are right next to each other.

-The Space Needle is 600 feet tall and an amazing vantage point for views of Seattle.
-With glass walls and floors, it’s a must-do on anyone’s first trip to Seattle and if the ultimate icon of the Seattle skyline.
+- The Space Needle is 605 feet tall and an amazing vantage point for views of Seattle.
+It’s a must-do on anyone’s first trip to Seattle and the ultimate icon of the Seattle skyline with glass walls and floors.

 Museum of Pop Culture

-Mo Pop (Museum of Pop Culture) is another uniquely spot to add to your 3-day Seattle itinerary.
-Showcasing musical history, rock stars and of course Seattle’s own grunge subculture it’s a fun and interactive museum unlike any other.
+Mo Pop (Museum of Pop Culture) is another unique spot to add to your 3-day Seattle itinerary.
+It is a non-profit museum dedicated to contemporary popular culture.

-They have fun and unique pop culture showcases such as the “Horror” or “Sci-fi” features I visited during my stay and plenty of rotating features as well.
+- They have fun and unique pop culture on display such as the “Horror” or “Sci-fi” features I visited during my stay and plenty of rotating features as well.

 Chihuly Glass Garden